obinnacm/data_science_blog/README.md

 ## Results <a name="results"></a>

-The main findings of the code can be found at the post available [here](https://medium.com/@charlesobinet7/tech-skills-of-six-figure-paycheck-developers-6dd88b9d08b).
+The main findings of the code can be found [here](https://medium.com/@charlesobinet7/tech-skills-of-six-figure-paycheck-developers-6dd88b9d08b).

 ## Licensing, Authors, Acknowledgements <a name="licensing"></a>